EMitkus/KTU-DVDA-PROJECT/project/README.md

 ## Results

 Our analysis found that the Stacked Ensamble model achieved the best performance with an AUC of 0.83 on the training dataset.
+The Stacked Ensemble in our case was composed of two base models (1/2):
+- 1 base model was a GBM (Gradient Boosting Machine).
+- 1 base model was a GLM (Generalized Linear Model).
+These base models were combined using a stacking strategy, and a GLM was used as the metalearner to create the final Stacked Ensemble model.